latj/hub-spoke-microhack/README.md

 ## Task 2 : Explore and verify the deployed resources

-- Verify you can access all four Virtual Machine via Azure Bastion
+- Verify you can access all Virtual Machines via Azure Bastion

 Username: AzureAdmin

 Password: {as per above step}

 - Verify that your VNet Peering and Site-to-site VPN are funcitoning as expected.
-The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *az-mgmt-vm*, launch remote desktop (mstsc), and attempt a connection to *onprem-mgmt-vm* (IP address 192.168.0.5).
+The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *vm-web-server0*, launch remote desktop (mstsc), and attempt a connection to *vm-windows* (IP address 192.168.1.132).
 You should recieve the login prompt.